shaps80/iMessageStyleReveal/README.md

 Installation
 --------------

-This project is now a Swift framework.
-So simply add
+Simply add the following to your Podfile:

-`pod 'SPXRevealableView'` -- Podfile
+`pod 'RevealableCell'`

-Then import using

-`import RevealableCell` -- Swift
-`@import RevealableCell` -- ObjC

-at the top of your source file(s).
+Then add the followig import at the top of your source file(s):

+Swift
+`import RevealableCell`
+Obj-C
+`@import RevealableCell`

 Usage